Graham King, M.D.

 Talk with your kids about the dangers of vaping, but also look for warning signs including:

-- Changes in emotions
+- Changes in emotions or new behaviors like secrecy

 - Scents of fruity odors on skin, breath and clothes